 Savings statistics in the UK: Average savings by gender and region

-Average savings in the UK differ vastly based on some other metrics as well.
+The average savings in the UK differ vastly based on some other metrics.
 These include gender and region, in addition to age and income.
 Generally, there is an understanding that women usually have less in savings than men, most likely due to issues like the gender pay gap.

-On average, women in the UK have savings of £6,869, while men have almost double this on average, at £13,140.
-It is important to note that although more men have savings when compared to women, the women that do tend to have larger amounts saved than men.
+On average, women in the UK have savings of £11,698, while men have almost twice the amount, £23,951.
+However, it is important to note that although more men have savings when compared to women, the women that do tend to have more significant amounts saved than men.

 Factors that affect average savings

 The average savings in any country are created by a number of contributing factors.
 Some factors influence savings at the macro level, while many others have an impact on an individual level.
 On a larger scale, average savings are impacted by the economic growth of a nation and the prevalent interest rates.

 While higher interest rates make savings more attractive and increase the average savings, higher economic growth tends to increase spending and reduce savings.
 Additionally, high levels of inflation may discourage cash savings but increase the appeal of assets.